 As I said above, when it comes to science, lack of clarity should be a glaring warning sign that something is wrong.
 But really that applies to everything we are asked to believe in.
 Obfuscation and angry hand-waving in the face of reasonable questions can only really mean that the Emperor is naked.
 As far as I’m concerned, if someone fails to give you a reasonable answer, you should rephrase your question in case you have been misunderstood; if you still receive no answer – or the answer to a question you never asked, you have every right to draw your own conclusions.

 One common excuse for not providing information and answering questions is that nobody outside the field could possibly understand it.
 I disagree with this most strongly.
 I have this belief; that any concept that is well-founded can be explained to a reasonably intelligent lay-person.
-You probably won’t need to go into the nuts and bolts of the methodology and the statistical techniques you’ve employed, but if needs be you should be able to do so, clearly and plainly.
+The specialist probably won’t need to go into the nuts and bolts of the methodology and the statistical techniques employed, but if needs be he should be able to do just that, clearly and plainly.
 I consider that explaining something step by step is a useful way of testing your own understanding of what you’ve done.
-I would suggest that if you find you can’t explain something to an outsider, then you should go away and ask yourself why not.
+I would suggest that if an expert finds he can’t explain something to an outsider, then he should go away and ask himself why not.